Strong organizational skills can mean success for you and for your company (which translates to job security for you).

-Being organized in the workplace is a pathway to success for you and your company.
 The “time is money” adage is literal in business, so your ability to efficiently manage your time, workload, and resources directly affects your productivity, that of your team or department, and ultimately your organization’s bottom line.

 Employers look for people who have the skills necessary to achieve consistent results and who use their planning, decision-making, and creative abilities to effectively handle unforeseen delays and problems.
 The opposite of strong organizational skills are poor work habits like miscommunication, procrastination, and inefficiency.
-These can bring productivity and profit to a screeching halt, destroying employee morale and engagement.
+These can bring productivity and profit to a screeching halt, destroying company morale and engagement.

 What are organizational skills?

 When defining organizational skills, most people think of the physical first.
 An uncluttered desk with to-do lists and sticky notes in evidence, for example, is classic for the conscientious person, one who is orderly and disciplined, says environmental psychology consultant Lily Bernheimer.
 But it’s not just record keeping or inventory counts that matter here.
-Being organized also refers to the ability to use set processes coupled with creative thinking in order to complete tasks and move projects forward effectively.

 Employees with strong organizational abilities can see the big picture from the outset.
 Good leaders have the organizational skills required to analyze disparate information, make strategic decisions and manage the teams, delegating as necessary.
 Organization is an innate way of thinking, but also a skill that can be learned and honed over time.